Human-Robotics-Lab/CuranWeb/user_interface.md

       image_width, image_height});
 ```

 now back to the UI portion of this tutorial.
-Firstly we create a context and a window that we can manipulate
+Firstly we create a context and a window as in previous tutorials

 ```cpp
 using namespace curan::ui;